Construction Team Meetings That Get Results

 The biggest gap for most contractors isn’t the meetings themselves.
 It’s what happens between meetings.
 Action items get lost, schedules change without everyone knowing, and communication breaks down between the office and the field.

 That’s exactly what Projul was built to fix.
-With scheduling that your whole team can see, built-in communication tools, and project tracking that works from the job site, Projul keeps the momentum from your meetings going all week long.
+With scheduling that your whole team can see, built-in communication tools, photo documentation from the field, and a CRM that keeps your client relationships organized, Projul keeps the momentum from your meetings going all week long.
 Over 5,000 contractors already use it to keep their teams aligned and their projects moving.